7 hospitalized, including 3 officers, after fire on Chicago's South Side, CFD says

-The fire was struck out about 12:15 a.m.
-Sunday, the fire department said.

-Three police officers who went into the building to alert residents suffered smoke inhalation and were taken to an area hospital, authorities said.
-They were all in good condition.
+The Chicago Fire Department shared some video that showed flames spreading from the basement of an apartment building to the upstairs in the 4800 block of South King Drive.
+The fire broke out just before 10 p.m.

+When police went inside to knock on doors to alert residents, several of the officers and four residents suffered from smoke inhalation, according to officials.
+A 5-year-old boy is among the victims.

-Police said four residents were taken to Mercy Hospital for observation and are in good condition.
+Officials said all seven were taken to area hospitals in good condition.

-Fire officials said two women, 20 and 34, and a 4-year-old boy were taken to Mercy for smoke inhalation.
-The 20-year-old woman also suffered burns.
+The fire department said one of the residents, a 20-year-old woman, also had a small area burn.

+The blaze ripped through the building and eventually caused the roof to collapse.

 7 hospitalized, including 3 officers, after fire on Chicago's South Side, CFD says